JoelHill/go-rest-http-blaster/README.md

 * `WillSaturateOnError`
 	* Use this function to saturate the struct you expect when the request fails.  **A request is considered a failure if the response code is below 200 or above 299**.
-Also note that this struct will only be saturated if the actual response is an error.  **`cbapiclient` _will not saturate any response if the error originated at the caller_**.
+Also note that this struct will only be saturated if the actual response is an error.  **`blaster` _will not saturate any response if the error originated at the caller_**.
 * `WillSaturateWithStatusCode`
 	* Use this function to saturate the struct you expect when a specific status code is returned.